Florida Museum of Natural History: Today's South Florida Indian People

-The tidal march exhibit explains why the tidal marsh is an important ecosystem and what the specialized adaptations are that needed to survive there, as the changing tides constantly alter water and salinity levels.

-A coastal diorama depicts dune habitats from the barrier islands from Panama City to Pensacola, and shows an osprey in flight, bird nests from the museum's collections, a cross-section of a sea turtle nest and coastal water sounds.

-The final exhibit in this section is a floor-to-ceiling curved lagoon case, depicting how different sessile intertidal species stratify their habitats in the tidal zone.
-Jars with preserved specimens from the Ichthyology collection demonstrate the diversity of bony fishes from this habitat.
+Water Shapes Florida

+Opened in 2024, Water Shapes Florida replaced “Northwest Florida: Waterways and Wildlife.”
+The new exhibit features a focus on Florida’s freshwater and wildlife.
+It features a mix of interactive elements, wildlife replicas, and a simulation of a boat tour.

 Florida Wildflower and Butterfly Garden

 This garden is located next to the west side of the McGuire Center.
 The Florida Wildflower Council appropriated funds from the Florida wildflower license tag revenue in order to fund this garden, the accompanying brochure, and a wildflower and butterfly display in the Florida Museum of Natural History.
 The display shows the life cycles of four butterflies, and depicts how the plants they use change in appearance over the four seasons.